kos00pas/doa_raspb/README.md

 Implemented:
 - Parameter adjusment of ReSpeaker
 - Recording
-- Mfcc and pre-process of data for a CNN
+- Mfcc and pre-process of data that can use to identify drone

 ## Installation
 1.  sudo apts